rust-lang/book/second-edition/nostarch/chapter05.md

 Listing 5-3: Changing the value in the `email` field of a `User` instance

 Note that the entire instance must be mutable; Rust doesn’t allow us to mark only certain fields as mutable.
-Also note that with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.
+Also note that as with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.